sanders41/python-project-generator/README.md

   docs are referencing.
 For example in this repository the repo url would be `https://github.com/sanders41/python-project-generator`

+- Extra Python Dependencies

+  These are extra packages you want to include in the project that are not provided by default.
+  For example specifying `fastapi, meilisearch-python-sdk` here will these two packages in the dependencies.
+If the project is an application the version will be pinned to the latest release of the packages, and if it is a library the latest release will be used for the minimum version.

 After running the generator a new directory will be created with the name you used for the `Project Slug`.
 Change to this directory then install the python packages and pre-commit hooks.